wp-plugins/schedule-posts-calendar/readme.txt

 3. The publish panel with the default WP fields hidden and a popup calendar field.
 4. The publish panel with the default WP fields hidden and a popup calendar visable.
 5. The control panel options.
+6. The schedule menu item in the posts/pages list.
+7. The schedule mode in the posts/pages list.

 == Changelog ==

+= 3.0 =
+* Major update to include support for a schedule calendar in the posts/pages list.

 = 2.1 =
-* Minor bug fix that caused the inline calendar to start on month in the future
+* Minor bug fix that caused the inline calendar to start one month in the future

 = 2.0 =
 * Created settings page